CodingSwami/MazeSolver/README.md

 # MazeSolver
-Java Application to find shorest path possible to reach destination using DSA and Java Swing
+Java Application to find shortest path possible to reach destination using DSA and Java Swing